 Email announcements and agenda are distributed to faculty in advance of each meeting.

 Several years ago, the Provost (who is now the President) initiated a series of First Friday receptions.
-These are held the first Friday of each month of the academic year, and are meant as a time to unwind from the workweek, socialize with your colleagues, enjoy some snacks and, if you choose, have a glass of wine or beer.
+These are held the first Friday of each month of the academic year (more or less) and are meant as a time to unwind from the workweek, socialize with your colleagues, enjoy some snacks and, if you choose, have a glass of wine or beer.
 All faculty and staff (but not students) are invited.

-Last year we tried something new.
+Recently we tried something new.
 We asked those faculty promoted to the rank of professor the year prior to give a talk about their research to the campus community on a First Friday date, with the First Friday event serving as the reception following that talk.
 Usually the talk and the First Friday take place in the faculty member's home department.
 The talks run 4:15-5, with First Fridays 5-6.
 Faculty and staff are welcome to attend either or both events.
-This pairing of events was successful, and we are pairing them again for 2012-13.
+This pairing of events was successful, and we are continuing the pairing for 2015-16 for some First Fridays.

-First Friday speakers and dates for 2012-13 are as follows::
+Here are the First Friday speakers and dates for 2015-16, though some exact dates are TBA:

 Faculty in their first year at Clark typically do not take on formal advising duties.
 However, after the first year all regular faculty are expected to advise undergraduate students (and graduate students where appropriate).
 Faculty who teach a First Year Intensive (FYI) course typically serve as pre-major advisors to the students who are enrolled in that class.
 An online adviser's handbook, The 3 Rs, may be accessed at the Academic Advising website.
-If you have any questions, please contact Kevin McKenna,Senior Associate Dean, at x7468.
+If you have any questions, please contact Jen Plante, Interim Director, at x7468.

 Teaching Evaluation Process